HumanCapitalAnalysis/research-module/iterations/bonn_ws_2019/README.md

 #### 18/11/19 [Max Blesch](https://github.com/MaxBlesch) on [Python Data Analytics](https://giphy.com/gifs/13HgwGsXF0aiGY/html5)

-I am going to do a brief introduction on [Python for data analysis: Data wrangling with Pandas, NumPy, and IPython](https://www.amazon.de/Python-Data-Analysis-Wrangling-IPython/dp/1491957662).
-We are gonna explore some basic python tools on data exploration and cleaning.
-Using these tools I will present the data handling in my Master Thesis on John Rust's [Optimal replacement of GMC bus engines: An empirical model of Harold Zurcher](https://www.jstor.org/stable/1911259?seq=1#page_scan_tab_contents).
+This is a brief introduction to [Python for data analysis: Data wrangling with Pandas, NumPy, and IPython](https://www.amazon.de/Python-Data-Analysis-Wrangling-IPython/dp/1491957662).
+We explore some basic Python tools on data exploration and cleaning.
+Using these tools we then read and process the data of John Rust's [Optimal replacement of GMC bus engines: An empirical model of Harold Zurcher](https://www.jstor.org/stable/1911259?seq=1#page_scan_tab_contents).

-To prepare for this introduction I highly recommend to read the following [slides](https://github.com/HumanCapitalAnalysis/seminar/blob/master/guest_lectures/Introduction_python.pdf) beforehand and to follow the installation instructions contained.
+As preparation for this talk I highly recommend to read the following [slides](https://github.com/HumanCapitalAnalysis/seminar/blob/master/guest_lectures/Introduction_python.pdf) beforehand and carry out the installation instructions contained.

-For students with the aim to fully cover the techniques in [Python for data analysis: Data wrangling with Pandas, NumPy, and IPython](https://www.amazon.de/Python-Data-Analysis-Wrangling-IPython/dp/1491957662) I highly recommend these detailed [Ipython Notebooks](https://github.com/wesm/pydata-book), which contain for chapter by chapter notebooks and therefore make a autodidactic learning very easy.
+For students with the aim to fully cover the techniques in [Python for data analysis: Data wrangling with Pandas, NumPy, and IPython](https://www.amazon.de/Python-Data-Analysis-Wrangling-IPython/dp/1491957662) I highly recommend these detailed [Ipython Notebooks](https://github.com/wesm/pydata-book), which contain chapter by chapter coding examples and therefore make a autodidactic learning very easy.

 #### 18/11/19 [Benedikt Kauf](https://github.com/bekauf) on the National Longitudinal Survey of Youth (NLSY) data